 The requirements for the application calling service may include but not limited to:

-- eMMTel service enabler layer needs to provide control capabilities of calling service to application providers and vertical service providers.
+- eMMTel service architecture needs to provide control capabilities of calling service to application providers and vertical service providers.
 The control capabilities include the creation, updating, and terminating of a call which includes audio, video and Data Channel.

 So, the Key Issue is to study the application calling service enhanced including: